Disney anthology television series: The Magical World of Disney (1988–1990)

-The Wonderful World of Disney (1991–2014)
+The Wonderful World of Disney (1991–present)

 The Wonderful World of Disney returned in 1991 as an umbrella title for Disney specials airing on major networks (CBS airings used the historical title The Wonderful World of Disney for the first few years, while other networks broadcast the show with another title, A Disney Special).
+During this time, one of the telefilms shown under the banner was spun off into its own series -- The 100 Lives of Black Jack Savage, a collaboration with Stephen J. Cannell Productions.

-In 1997, with Disney acquiring ABC the previous year, ABC gave the series a regular slot in the schedule.
+In 1997, with Disney acquiring ABC in 1995, ABC gave the series a regular slot in the schedule.
 Disney CEO Eisner formed Disney Telefilms by 1995 to supply original films to the series and program together with ABC.
-It led the network's Sunday night lineup at the 7:00 p.m.
+It led ABC's Sunday night lineup at the 7:00 p.m.
 Eastern time slot, resulting in the displacement of Sunday mainstay America's Funniest Home Videos, which had occupied the slot since 1992.
-On September 28, 1997, the all-new The Wonderful World of Disney premiered with the network television premiere of Toy Story.
+On September 28, 1997, the all-new Wonderful World of Disney premiered with the network television premiere of Toy Story.
 On October 5, 1997, Disney Telefilms' first production, Toothless, debuted on the series.
 In addition to the planned 16 original Disney telemovies, ABC and Disney added a few direct-to-video movies and films from other sources.

-In 2001, a Spanish-language version of the program premiered on Telemundo (which, incidentally, was acquired by the English version's former home, NBC, that same year 2001–2010) as El Maravilloso Mundo de Disney, with more of a focus on Disney theatrical films than the English broadcasts at the time for Spanish version's former Disney Channel (Latin America).
+In 2001, a Spanish-language version of the program premiered on Telemundo (which, incidentally, was acquired by the English-language version's former home, NBC, that same year) as El Maravilloso Mundo de Disney, with more of a focus on Disney theatrical films than the English broadcasts at the time.